-Here are five reasons why you should use a buyer’s agent on a new construction purchase:
+5 reasons why you should use a buyer’s agent in a new construction

 - Your agent will discuss all options with you; new construction and resale.
 Once you determine that new construction makes the most sense for you, she will help you evaluate and select a building lot and options.
 Lot location and certain options/upgrades absolutely come into play when it comes to future resale value.
 It might make sense to wait and install some options after construction, while others end up costing you more if not done during construction, before closing.